Intl Organizations Join Ehsaas Programme For People Uplift - UrduPoint

 Int'l Organizations Join Ehsaas Programme For People Uplift

-Special Assistant to Prime Minister on Poverty Alleviation and Social Safety Division (PASSD) Dr Sania Nishtar on Monday said that United Nations (UN) organs, inter-governmental agencies and international organizations have joined the Ehsaas programme for betterment of humanity
+Special Assistant to Prime Minister on Poverty Alleviation and Social Safety Division (PASSD) Dr Sania Nishtar on Saturday said United Nations (UN) organs, inter-governmental agencies and international organizations have joined the Ehsaas programme for betterment of humanity

-ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Nov, 2019 ) :Special Assistant to Prime Minister on Poverty Alleviation and Social Safety Division (PASSD) Dr Sania Nishtar on Monday said that United Nations (UN) organs, inter-governmental agencies and international organizations have joined the Ehsaas programme for betterment of humanity.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Nov, 2019 ) :Special Assistant to Prime Minister on Poverty Alleviation and Social Safety Division (PASSD) Dr Sania Nishtar on Saturday said United Nations (UN) organs, inter-governmental agencies and international organizations have joined the Ehsaas programme for betterment of humanity.

 Talking to media, she said the Ehsaas Development Partnership Group brought together 45 country-head and representatives from 25 development partners of UN agencies and international organizations working in Pakistan.